Royabra/osqutil/README.md

   - services  : search by name or binary path

 Optional Commands:
-  -hash : add a hash calculation to the query, check tables that support this kind of command -copy : copies query to the clipboard
+  - hash : add a hash calculation to the query, check tables that support this kind of command
+  - copy : copies query to the clipboard

 Syntax is as follows:
 osqutil.exe -tablename column value -OptionalCommands